Noroclav 50mg 50 Tablets/Pack

 - show signs of allergic reaction or hypersensitivity to amoxycillin or have had a reaction with any other beta-lactams antibiotic, including cephalosporins; or clavulanic acid; or any of the other ingredients in Noroclav tablets 50mg

 - have kidney problems that causes them to produce less urine than normal

 How should Noroclav be given?

-You should give Noroclav tablets 50mg orally to your dog twice daily.
-You can also crush the tablet up and add it to your cat’s food.
-The recommended dose is 12.5mg per kg body weight, which is equivalent to one 250mg tablet per 20kg body weight.
+You should give Noroclav tablets 50mg orally to your cat or dog twice daily.
+You can also crush the tablet up and add it to your pet’s food.
+The recommended dose is 12.5mg per kg body weight.

 How long should Noroclav be given?

-You should give Noroclav tablets 50mg to your dog as recommended by your vet, usually for 5 to 7 days when your dog should improve.
+You should give Noroclav tablets 50mg to your cat or dog as recommended by your vet, usually for 5 to 7 days when your pet should improve.
 If needed your vet may suggest a longer course of treatment.

 Missed dose of Noroclav

-If you miss a dose of Noroclav tablets 50mg give it to your dog as soon as you remember, unless it is time to give the next dose, then skip the missed dose.
+If you miss giving a dose of Noroclav tablets 50mg give it to your pet as soon as you remember, unless it is time to give the next dose, then skip the missed dose.
 Do not give your pet a double dose.

 How should Noroclav be stored?